Yummy Copycat Fudge Stripe Cookies

 Bake the shortbread cookies:

-- Bake the shortbread cookies in the centre of your preheated oven for 13 minutes.
+- Bake the shortbread cookies in the center of your preheated oven for 13 minutes.
 The edges should become golden brown.

 - Take the cookies out of the oven and allow them to cool fully.